 B. For purposes of the leave sharing program, the following definitions apply:

-“Domestic violence” means physical harm, bodily injury, assault, or the infliction of fear of imminent physical harm, bodily injury, or assault, between family or household members as defined in RCW 10.99.020; sexual assault of one family or household member by another family or household member; or stalking as defined in RCW 9A.46.110 of one family or household member by another family or household member.
+“Domestic violence” means physical harm, bodily injury, assault, or the infliction of fear of imminent physical harm, bodily injury, or assault, between family or household members or intimate partner as defined in RCW 10.99.020; sexual assault of one family or household member by another family or household member; or stalking as defined in RCW 9A.46.110 of one family or household member by another family or household member.

 “Employee” means any employee who is entitled to accrue sick leave or vacation leave and for whom accurate leave records are maintained.

-"Employee’s relative" normally will be limited to the employee’s spouse, state registered domestic partner as defined by RCW 26.60.020 and 26.60.030, child, stepchild, grandchild, grandparent, or parent.

-"Household members" is defined as persons who reside in the same home who have reciprocal duties to and do provide financial support for one another.
-This term will include, but is not limited to, foster children and legal wards.
-The term does not include persons sharing the same general house when the living style is primarily that of a dormitory or commune.
+“Hate crime” has the same meaning as in RCW 49.76.020.

+“Immigration enforcement action” includes, but is not limited to, detainment, the preparation for or participation in any judicial or administrative immigration proceeding, deportation, or any other hardship due to family separation caused by these actions.

-“Parental leave” means leave to bond and to care for a newborn child after birth or to bond and care for a child after placement for adoption or foster care, for a period of up to sixteen (16) weeks after the birth or placement.
+“Parental leave” means leave to bond and to care for a newborn child after birth or to bond and care for a child after placement for adoption or foster care, for a period of up to sixteen (16) weeks within one (1) year after the birth or placement.

 “Pregnancy disability leave” means leave for pregnancy-related medical condition or miscarriage.

+“Relative or household member” means a child, grandchild, grandparent, parent, sibling, or spouse of an employee, and also includes any individual who regularly resides in the employee's home or where the relationship creates an expectation that the employee care for the person, and that individual depends on the employee for care.
+"Relative or household member" includes any individual who regularly resides in the employee's home, except that it does not include an individual who simply resides in the same home with no expectation that the employee care for the individual.

 "Service in the uniformed services" means the performance of duty on a voluntary or involuntary basis in a uniformed service under competent authority and includes active duty, active duty for training, initial active duty for training, inactive duty training, full-time national guard duty including state-ordered active duty, and a period for which a person is absent from a position of employment for the purpose of an examination to determine the fitness of the person to perform any such duty.